polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

 to verify that Airflow is accessible.
 To do this, the user can simply go to the chosen domain and see if they can see Airflow's login page.
 The default username is `admin` and the password is `admin`.
 If the page is accessible, then the user can log in and begin using Airflow.
-If not, the user wait, should go back and make sure the previous steps were was done correctly.
+If not, the user should go back and make sure the previous steps were done correctly.

 ![Airflow UI](/docs/walkthroughs/aws/img/airflow-ui-0.png)